the1valid/the1valid.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year undergraduate student from [School of EECS](https://eecs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
-My research interest includes computer vision, computer graphics, machine learning, and computational photography.
+I'm a second-year undergraduate student from the School of Science and Engineering (https://sse.cuhk.edu.cn/), The Chinese University of Hong Kong, Shenzhen (https://www.cuhk.edu.cn/en).

-I am very fortunate to be advised by [Prof. XXX](https://www.XXX.com/) of XXX Lab from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.
-I was advised by [Prof. XX](https://XXX.pku.edu.cn/) from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.